marph91/pocket-cnn/README.md

 picocnn is a framework to map small Convolutional Neural Networks (CNN) fully on a FPGA.

-# Approach

-The full CNN is mapped to hardware.
-There is no communication outside of the FPGA needed.
-It is similar to the Direct Hardware Mapping approach of https://github.com/DreamIP/haddoc2.
+There is no communication outside of the FPGA needed, except of providing the image and reading the result.

 # Requirements